 - 16. Right to marriage and family

 - 17. Right to own property

 - 18. Freedom of belief and religion

 - 19. Freedom of opinion and information

 - 20. Right of peaceful assembly and association

 - 21. Right to participate in government and free elections

 - 22. Right to social security

-- 23. Right to desirable work and to join trade unions
+- 23. Right to work, to choose your work, earn a decent wage and join trade unions

 - 24. Right to rest and leisure

 - 25. Right to adequate living standards

 - 26. Right to education

 - 27. Right to participate in cultural life and community

 - 28. Right to social order assuring human rights

 - 29. Community duties essential to free and full development

 - 30. Freedom from state and personal interference in the above rights